What Government Agencies Still Use SIC Codes?

 - Legacy system embedding: SIC was integrated into regulatory and data infrastructure for decades.

-- Longitudinal analysis: historical series often preserve SIC to keep time-trend comparability.
+- Longitudinal analysis: historical series preserve SIC to maintain time-trend comparability.

-- Crosswalk workflows: many datasets maintain both fields to normalize older records into modern NAICS contexts.
+- Crosswalk workflows: many datasets keep both fields to normalize older records into modern NAICS contexts.

 State and local government examples where SIC is still collected

-At the state and local level, SIC may still appear in tax, licensing, and regulatory forms—sometimes alongside NAICS.
-Usage varies by jurisdiction and program.
-To keep this page audit-safe, the examples below include official agency pages or published instructions.
+At the state and local level, SIC may still appear in tax, licensing, and regulatory forms, sometimes alongside NAICS.
+Usage varies by jurisdiction and program, so examples should be tied to explicit official sources.

 | Jurisdiction / program | What the portal/form supports | What to do | Official source |